michel1991/ocp-java-11/modulars/md/CORRECT_STATEMENT_MODULAR_JDK.md

     Note that "fundamental APIs" and "core packages" mean the same thing.
 You may see either of the phrases in the exam.

 Correct(A, C, D)

+#### dentify correct statements about the modular JDK.
+* A. The base module does not depend on any module while every other module depends on the base module.
+* B The set of modules of the modular JDK can be combined to create configurations corresponding to the full Java SE Platform, the full JRE, and the full JDK.
+* C The standard modules of the modular JDK are governed by the Java Community Process while non-standard ones are not.
+* D. A standard module may contain a standard or non-standard API package but must not export any non-standard package.
+A standard module may export a non-standard package but that export must be qualified.

+Remember that the modular structure of the JDK implements the following principles:

+.
+Standard modules, whose specifications are governed by the JCP, have names starting with the string "java.".

+.
+All other modules are merely part of the JDK, and have names starting with the string "jdk.".

+.
+A standard module may contain both standard and non-standard API packages.
+If a standard module exports a standard API package then the export may be qualified;
+if a standard module exports a non-standard API package then the export must be qualified.

+.
+A standard module may depend upon one or more non-standard modules.
+It must not grant implied readability to any non-standard module.
+If it is a Java SE module then it must not grant implied readability to any non-SE module.

+.
+A non-standard module must not export any standard API packages.
+A non-standard module may grant implied readability to a standard module.
+Correct(A, B, C)